opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param src: Input array or vector of 2D, 3D, or 4D points.

-    :param dst: Output vector of 2D, 3D or 4D points.
+    :param dst: Output vector of 2D, 3D, or 4D points.

 The function converts 2D or 3D points from/to homogeneous coordinates by calling either :ocv:func:`convertPointsToHomogeneous` or :ocv:func:`convertPointsFromHomogeneous`.

-The function is obsolete; use one of the previous two instead.
+.. note:: The function is obsolete.
+Use one of the previous two functions instead.